FE2E: From Editor to Dense Geometry Estimator¶

 Overall Architecture¶

-FE2E is built upon Step1X-Edit, a state-of-the-art DiT-based image editing model.
-The input is an RGB image, and the output consists of the corresponding depth map and normal map.
-The pipeline is as follows: a VAE encoder maps the input image and geometry annotations into latent space; the DiT learns a constant-velocity straight-line path from a fixed starting point to the target latent representation; and a VAE decoder converts predictions back to pixel space.
-The key innovation lies in exploiting the parallel output regions of the DiT editing model to simultaneously predict depth and normals without additional computational overhead.
+FE2E is based on Step1X-Edit (a SOTA image editing model based on the DiT architecture).
+The input is an RGB image, and the outputs are corresponding depth and normal maps.
+The process is: a VAE encoder encodes the input image and geometric labels into latent space; the DiT learns a constant-velocity linear path from a fixed starting point to the target latent representation; finally, the VAE decoder decodes the predicted results back to pixel space.
+During training, depth/normal annotations are compressed into a BF16-friendly range via logarithmic quantization before encoding.
+During inference, the left and right output regions of the DiT are used as depth and normal predictors respectively, producing two maps simultaneously without additional computational overhead.

 Key Designs¶